Menu

 Home Learning

 You also have the option of enjoying some e-books on the Oxford Owl website.
-These are allocated by class teachers each week and log on information is stuck inside the front cover of your child’s reading record.
+These are allocated by class teachers each week and log on information can be found towards the back of the reading records.

 Phonics:

 Each Friday, the children will take home a sheet with the four letter sounds taught that week.
 'Harder to Read and Spell' words ('HRS' or 'tricky' words) will also be sent home for your child to practise reading.
 We encourage you to practise the sounds and words with your child to help consolidate their learning.
-Below, you will find a useful video showing a range of phonemes (letter sounds) and their correct pronunciation.
+In the section titled 'Phonics: How to produce pure sounds' (towards the bottom of this page), you will find a useful video showing a range of phonemes (letter sounds) and their correct pronunciation.

 For technical and password support on Google Classroom, please contact Mr Oulton on AskGoogle@longfleet.coastalpartnership.co.uk or follow the link below:

-This half term, Reception will be following a theme called, ‘Out and About’.
+This half term, Reception will be following a theme called, ‘Shiver Me Timbers!’
 Here is a brief outline of some of the work and activities we will be covering.

 Prime Areas of Learning and Development: